neemiasbsilva/autoencoder-mnits/readme.md

-# Building Autoencoder Use to Mnist Dataset
+# Building Autoencoder Compression and Use to Mnist Dataset

+<p style="font-size:20px;">This repository was created to build the deep Convolutional Neural Networks autoencoder to apply on mnist dataset.</p>

 #